noodlewerk/NWPusher/README.md

 - Are you pushing to the right device token?
 This token should be returned by the OS of the receiving device, in the callback `-application: didRegisterForRemoteNotificationsWithDeviceToken:`.
 The push certificate should match the provisioning profile of the app, check *Development or Production*, *iOS or Mac*, and the *bundle identifier*.

 - Does the push call succeed?
 Isn't there any negative response from the push server or feedback server?
-Both `[pusher pushPayload:payload token:token identifier:rand()]` and `[pusher fetchFailedIdentifier:&identifier apnError:apnError]` should return `kNWSuccess`, but wait a second between pushing and fetching.
+Both `[pusher pushPayload:payload token:token identifier:rand() error:&error]` and `[pusher fetchFailedIdentifier:&identifier apnError:&apnError error:&error]` should return `YES`, but wait a second between pushing and fetching.
 Also try to connect to the feedback service to read feedback.

 Consult Apple's documentation for more troubleshooting tips: [Troubleshooting Push Notifications](https://developer.apple.com/library/mac/technotes/tn2265/_index.html)